HarryTheDevOpsGuy/HarryTheDevOpsGuy.github.io/_posts/2024-12-07-KafkaCluster-with-Kraft.md

 You have successfully set up a Kafka cluster with KRaft on EC2 Linux instances.
 This setup eliminates the dependency on Zookeeper and provides a simplified architecture for managing Kafka metadata.
 You can now use this cluster to build scalable, real-time data pipelines and applications.

-Feel free to customize this guide further based on your specific requirements and share it with your audience!